SCUR0/Get-MWOLeaderboard/README.md

 Ouputs CSV files to your Documents folder if parameter left empty (usually C:\users\username\documents).

 Script requires login credentials.
 This is needed because the leaderboard requires login.
 You can check source code.
-Optional password parameter if you would like to pass password parameter.
+Optional password parameter if you would like to pass password.

 ### Note